Statement on Sustainable Procurement

 - Dining practices: The Osprey Café incorporates source reduction, food recovery and composting strategies to reduce waste to landfill.
 Other initiatives include tray-less dining, reusable to-go containers, plant-based options, and obtaining animal products from cage-free chickens, non-rBGH cows, and poultry raised with restricted use of additives.

 - Leadership in Energy and Environmental Design (LEED) buildings: LEED certification is an international rating standard for buildings developed by the U.S. Green Building Council (USGBC).
-The University constructed its last 11 buildings as LEED certified, now with eight at gold or silver status.
+The University constructed its last 11 buildings as LEED certified, now with nine at gold or silver status.

 - Post-consumer paper: Preferred office supply vendor offers copy paper with 30% to 100% post-consumer content.